ArrowElectronics/aws-iot-device-sdk/README.md

 # Welcome to aws-iot-thing-sdk!

 Thanks for trying out the DragonBoard&trade; 410c AWS IoT Starter Kit powered by Amazon AWS.
 This document will help you setup your DragonBoard to use Amazon AWS IoT services. :dragon_face:

 # Arrow DragonBoard 410c

 Arrow's DragonBoard&trade; 410c AWS IoT starter kit has the following contents:
 * [Arrow DragonBoard&trade; 410c development board](http://partners.arrow.com/campaigns-na/qualcomm/dragonboard-410c/awsiotstarterkit/)
-* Power Supply 12v 2amp
+* Power Supply 12V 2A
 * DragonConnect - Demo App written in C
 * DragonPulse - Demo app written in NodeJS

 ![Image of Board Callout](https://raw.githubusercontent.com/ArrowElectronics/aws-iot-device-sdk/master/images/dragonboard_callouts.png)

 Smaller than a standard playing card, the DragonBoard&trade; 410c packs a lot in a tiny footprint, including a quad-core 1.2Ghz Snapdragon 410 processor, 1GB RAM, 8GB SanDisk e.MMC storage, on-board WLAN, GPS, and Bluetooth.

 ![Image of IoT Stack](https://raw.githubusercontent.com/ArrowElectronics/aws-iot-device-sdk/master/images/iot_infographic.png)

-The Starter Kit ecosystem can be setup in a matter of minutes by using a standard monitor and keyboard, connecting to the internet with the Dragonboard&trade;, provisioning your AWS account, and running the demos.
+The Starter Kit ecosystem can be setup in a matter of minutes by using a standard monitor and keyboard, connecting to the internet with the Dragonboard&trade;, and running the demos.

 Combining the unique features of DragonBoard&trade; with Amazon Web Services creates an integrated ecosystem for bringing any project online.

 # Getting Started